DUNE-DAQ/daq-release/docs/create_release_spack.md

 * Deploying the frozen release to cvmfs is the same as for a candidate release  _except_ you want to log in to `oasiscfs01.fnal.gov` as `cvmfsdunedaq` instead of `cvmfsdunedaqdev` and of course you'll want to pass `frozen` rather than `candidate` to the publishing script
 * Do similar tests as shown in the section above for candidate releases
 * If there is a new version of `daq-buildtools` for the release, it will need to be deployed to cvmfs too.
 Otherwise, creating a symbolic link in cvmfs to the latest tagged version will be sufficient.

-To do so, login to `cvmfsdunedaq@oasiscfs01.fnal.gov` as `cvmfsdunedaq`, then do:
+* Adding a new daq-buildtools version

-  1. `REPO=dunedaq.opensciencegrid.org; cvmfs_server transaction $REPO`;
+To do so, login to `cvmfsdunedaq@oasiscfs01.fnal.gov` as `cvmfsdunedaq`, then, [after setting up a cvmfs transaction](publish_to_cvmfs.md) for `dunedaq.opensciencegrid.org`, doing the following:
-  2. change directory to `/cvmfs/dunedaq.opensciencegrid.org/tools/dbt/`;
+  1. change directory to `/cvmfs/dunedaq.opensciencegrid.org/tools/dbt/`;
-  3. (if needed) download the latest tagged version of dbt if it is not deployed yet, and expand it in the directory, rename the directory name using the tag;
+  1. (if needed) download the latest tagged version of daq-buildtools if it is not deployed yet, and expand it in the directory, rename the directory name using the tag;
-  4. (if needed) move the `latest` link to the latest tag in the directory;
+  1. (if needed) move the `latest` link to the latest tag in the directory;
-  5. create a symbolic link using the release tag, and point it to the latest tag in the directory;
+  1. create a symbolic link using the release tag, and point it to the latest tag in the directory;
-  6. change to $HOME directory, and run `REPO=dunedaq.opensciencegrid.org; cvmfs_server publish $REPO` to publish the changes.
-(Note: it is important to not have open file descriptors under /cvmfs/ when publishing, thus one would need to change directories to somewhere outside of cvmfs before issuing the publishing command).
+Then publish the change to cvmfs.

 * After the frozen release is rolled out, there will be remaining prep release and patch branches used in the production of the release.
 The software coordination team and the release coordinator should get in touch to establish if anything should be kept out of the merge to `develop`.
 The software coordination team will do the merge across all relevant repositories.
 Developers should handle any partial merge (cherry-pick).

 * The last step of making a frozen release is to create release tags for all packages used by the release.
 To do so, use the script `scripts/create-release-tag.py`:
     * make sure `daq-release` is tagged for the new release, and the version is updated in the release YAML file.
 It will be tagged by the `create-release-tag.py` script;
     * `scripts/create-release-tag.py -h` to show the usage of the script;
     * `scripts/create-release-tag.py -a -t <release-tag> -i <release YAML file>` to tag all packages used by the release;
     * `scripts/create-release-tag.py -p <package> -r <ref_tag_or_branch_or_commit>` to tag a single package using specified ref;
     * `scripts/create-release-tag.py -p <package> -i <release YAML file>` to tag a single package using ref found in in release YAML file;
     * `-d` to delete release tags if found, `-f` to recreate release tags.